BenjaminTMilnes/XSDRSpecification/README.md

 Synonyms: &lt;ea&gt;

 The &lt;email-address&gt; element defines the email address of an author.

-It must be contained within an &lt;author&gt; element.
++ It must be contained within an &lt;author&gt; element.
++ It is optional.

 ### &lt;address&gt;

 The &lt;address&gt; element defines the address of an author or organisation.

-It must be contained within an &lt;author&gt; element.
-The &lt;address&gt; element is optional.
++ It must be contained within an &lt;author&gt; element.
++ It is optional.

 ### &lt;website&gt;

 The &lt;website&gt; element defines the website of an author or organisation.

-It must be contained within an &lt;author&gt; element.
-The &lt;website&gt; element is optional.
++ It must be contained within an &lt;author&gt; element.
++ It is optional.